kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_11.png)

 1. This button creates one study link without a comment.
-This button is a shortcut to button '2'.
+This button is a shortcut to the 'New Study Links' button.
 1. Lets you create several study links and lets you add a comment to them.
 The comment is only a hint for you that you can use to destinguish your study links.
 You can create Personal type study links in bulk by changing the **Amount** value.
 1. This is your actual study link.
 Hand this to your workers.
 There are two links that can be toggled by a button: 1) The 'Open Directly' link starts the study right away.
 2) The 'Confirm First' lets your worker confirm first with a button press.
+Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
 1. Use this checkbox to de-/activate a single study link.
 A deactivated study link can not be used to start a study run (but an already started study run can continue).